The Correct Time to Use Your References

 Protect Your Reference Information

 If you give out your references too freely or even place them on your resume, you may run into trouble with the people you’ve asked to speak on your behalf.
-If your references are contacted too often, they could get annoyed or upset, and you don’t want to upset the very people that are helping you out.
+If your references are contacted too often, they could get annoyed or upset, and you don’t want to upset the people helping you out.

 What techniques do you use for selecting and submitting your references?